Sampling Off-Axis Neutrino Fluxes with the Short-Baseline Near Detector: Off-Axis Fluxes and the SBND-PRISM Technique

-It is important to note that the experiment does not measure the neutrino flux, but a convolution of flux and cross section.
-As the cross section grows with energy, the spread at low energies for different fluxes gets washed out. \cref{fig:prism_events} shows the $\nu_\mu$ \subref{fig:prism_events:numu} and $\nu_e$ \subref{fig:prism_events:nue} charged current (CC) neutrino events in the chosen fiducial volume in each off-axis region, generated with the \texttt{GENIE} neutrino event generator~\cite{Andreopoulos:2009rq}, version \texttt{v3\_04\_02 AR23\_20i\_00\_000} and the full detector geometry description.
+It is important to note that SBND does not measure the neutrino flux, but a convolution of flux and cross section.
+As the cross section grows with energy, the spread at low energies for different fluxes gets washed out. \cref{fig:prism_events} shows the $\nu_\mu$ \subref{fig:prism_events:numu} and $\nu_e$ \subref{fig:prism_events:nue} charged current (CC) neutrino events in the fiducial volume in each off-axis region, generated with the \texttt{GENIE} neutrino event generator~\cite{Andreopoulos:2009rq}, version \texttt{v3\_04\_02 AR23\_20i\_00\_000} and the full detector geometry description.
 The $\nu_\mu$ event rate per unit area decreases at larger off-axis angles, as shown in the inset of \cref{fig:prism_events:numu}, where the position of the vertices of the $\nu_\mu$ interactions projected on the front face of the detector is reported.
-Moving towards more off-axis regions, the observed $\nu_\mu$ energy spectrum narrows and peaks at a lower energy.
+This behavior is driven by the forward-focused kinematics of $\pi^+\to\mu^+\nu_\mu$ decays, which produce fewer and lower-energy neutrinos at larger off-axis angles.
+Moving toward more off-axis regions, the observed $\nu_\mu$ energy spectrum narrows and peaks at a lower energy.
 There is a \qty{200}{\MeV} difference in the mean energy between the on-axis and the most off-axis region.
 The $\nu_e$ energy distributions also change, but they are less affected by the off-axis position (see \cref{fig:prism_events:nue}).
-The spatial distribution of $\nu_e$ events is more uniform (inset of \cref{fig:prism_events:nue}) compared to the $\nu_\mu$ events, which present a marked peak at the center of the beamline.
+The spatial distribution of $\nu_e$ events is more uniform (inset of \cref{fig:prism_events:nue}) compared to the $\nu_\mu$ events, which present a marked peak at the center of the beam line.
 As already discussed, this spatial difference is caused by the two- versus three-body decay of the mesons producing the neutrinos.

 In \cref{tab:prism_event_table}, the expected numbers of $\nu_\mu$ CC, $\nu_e$ CC, and neutral-current (NC) events in the chosen fiducial volume for each off-axis region are shown.
-As one can see from the table, large event statistics are expected for an exposure of $10^{21}$~POT in all off-axis regions.
+Large event statistics are expected for an exposure of $10^{21}$~POT in all off-axis regions.